AndrewKLeech/DataVis/README.md

 Repository for OOP assignment for data visualization

 About:
-This program reads in four jpg or png files that contains 139 different colors.
+This program reads in four jpg or png files and looks at the pixels of each.
 The final version of this program should inlcude a image file which will have more colors in it.

 It has three modes: